THE CONSUMMATION OF DANIEL’S REVELATION

-Therefore the thing revealed by Gabriel must definitely deal with the northern and southern kingdoms of Israel in their captivity under the dominion of the pagan, secular, and papal rulership; given that this was what Daniel 2, 4, 7, and 8, speaks at length regarding in their prophecies.
+Therefore the thing revealed by Gabriel must definitely deal with the northern and southern kingdoms of Israel in their captivity under the dominion of the pagan, secular, and papal rulership; given that this was what Daniel 2, 4, 7, and 8, speak at length regarding in their prophecies.
 As with those previous prophecies, the understanding given is to “repeat and expand” in the same manner as each prophecy did before it.
-Yet since the probation of the Jews closed in 34AD as a nationally significant people, the identification of the “thy people” (Daniel of the tribe of Judah) speaks here of the spiritual Jews of the last days; and the vision itself serves to identify who those people are.
+Yet since the ninth chapter of Daniel foretold the destruction of Jerusalem and Judah in 34AD as a nationally significant people, the identification of the “thy people” (Daniel of the tribe of Judah) speaks here of the spiritual Jews of the last days; and the vision itself serves to identify who those people are.
 Fearful things are spoken of regarding what shall befall the spiritual tribe of Judah “in the latter days” before “the kingdom shall be restored unto Israel” when “the lion of the tribe of Judah” shall take the throne of His father David.

 THE TIMES AND SEASONS

 As Daniel pleaded for understanding after fasting for 21 days, and receiving the answer, he was told the reason for the delay.
 It was the same reason for the delay in all of the purposes of God, and the answers towards His people.
 Gabriel explained to Daniel, “Fear not Daniel,: for from the first day that you set your heart to understand and to chasten yourself before your God, your words were heard, and I have come because of your words.
 But the prince of the kingdom of Persia withstood me twenty-one days, but lo, Michael, the first and chief prince, came to help me; so I remained there with the kings of Persia.”
 (Daniel 10:12-13)